Coleman SaluSpa Inflatable Hot Tub

-The one question we can't address about the above mentioned hot tubs is how good a value they are, or even how much they cost.
+The one question we can't address about these types of hot tubs is how good a value they are, or even how much they cost.
 All -- as is the case with most hot-tub brands mentioned by expert reviews -- are sold exclusively through specialty retailers who are prohibited from disclosing their pricing online.
 You have to contact those dealers directly to discuss pricing, options, installation, etc. All of these manufacturers have dealer locators and often offer online quote forms at their site.

 That said, we did find a number of hot tubs available from retailers such as HomeDepot.com, Amazon.com, Wayfair.com and elsewhere.
 These spas are ignored by most hot tub experts, and some recommend against them, but many receive enough positive user feedback to indicate that they are very good performers, especially in light of their price relative to models sold through specialty retailers.

-For example, we saw terrific feedback for the Lifesmart 400DX (Est. $3,200) hot tub.
+For example, we saw good feedback for the Lifesmart Antigua (Est. $4,600) hot tub, also known as the LS-400-DX.
 It features 110-volt plug in and start operation, with 17 "therapy" water jets plus a waterfall jet.
 It meets the California energy standards, so it's highly efficient.
 Features and extras are limited, but a 2-inch thick locking hard cover is included.
 No one will mistake the mahogany toned plastic skirt for real wood, but it doesn't draw too many complaints for being unattractive.
 The company's RockSolid shell is claimed to be tougher than shells of competing hot tubs, and user feedback doesn't indicate any disturbing patterns regarding durability -- though the odd complaint or two isn't unheard of.

-If your budget is smaller, the Lifesmart Rock Solid Luna (Est. $2,500) looks like a terrific choice.
-This is a compact 4-person tub with sandstone-colored RockSolid shell and surround.
-It can hold up to four people and features 12 water jets and a spa light with changeable red and blue lens caps for whichever color suits your mood or dŽcor.
-It comes with a cover and meets California energy standards.
+If your budget is smaller, the Lifesmart Bermuda (Est. $2,500), also known as the LS-100-DX, looks like a good choice.
+This is a compact four-person tub with sandstone-colored RockSolid shell and surround.
+It can hold up to four people and features 12 water jets, a waterfall jet, and a spa light with changeable red and blue lens caps for whichever color suits your mood or décor.
+It comes with a locking cover and meets California energy standards.

+Like the Lifesmart Antigua, the Lifesmart Bermuda draws very good feedback.
 Overall, owners say that the Lifesmart Luna works well and is easy to set up and use.
 Some report performance is still going strong after a year or more.
 There are some negatives noted even among fans, however.
-One is that while the Luna is rated to hold up to four people, things can get a little tight with that many.
+One is that while the Bermuda is rated to hold up to four people, things can get a little tight with that many.
 The spa can also struggle to maintain heat in very cold conditions.
 Most say that these are minor tradeoffs in exchange for the value, energy savings and general performance they receive.

 Some consider most above-ground hot tubs, such as the models listed above, to be portable, but they are large, heavy units that most won't want to move around very often once they are set up -- and you'd have to drain them to do so.
 Inflatable hot tubs are truly portable, and are relatively inexpensive, however they have some significant downsides -- most of which seem to bother hot tub aficionados and experts more than they bother owners, or at least those owners who understood what they were getting.